COMPASS: Benchmarking Constrained Optimization in LLM Agents: Introduction

+In economics, operations research, and decision theory, humans are modeled as decision makers who are constantly maximizing their utility subject to constraints.
+When selecting products or services, decision-makers naturally partition their preferences into two categories: \textit{hard constraints} define the feasible set of options (e.g., ``\textit{I cannot exceed \$500}" or ``\textit{I must arrive by Friday}"), and \textit{utility objective function} rank options within this feasible set (e.g., "\textit{I prefer shorter travel time}" or "\textit{I value higher ratings}").
+As Large Language Models (LLMs) are deployed to assist users with everyday tasks such as travel planning, shopping, scheduling, they must mirror this capability.

+When deployed in the real world, constrained optimization is more than a mathematical problem.
+Agents must actively use tools to discover and compare options, and learn the user's hard constraints and utility function through multi-turn interaction.
+Yet existing benchmarks address only pieces of this challenge: travel planning benchmarks focus mostly on constraint satisfaction~\citep{Xie2024-gx, Kohli2024-hl}, while tool-use benchmarks test only whether agents call correct tools with valid parameters~\citep{Zhong2025-yi, Yao2024-aa}.
+Neither line of work tests whether agents can \textit{strategically} explore a search space to discover optimal solutions.
+Travel planning is our chosen instantiation of this problem, but the underlying challenge is general: any domain with combinatorial structure, and user-specified constraints and preferences poses the same challenge on an agent.

-To address these gaps, we introduce \textit{COMPASS}, a benchmark that instantiates constrained preference optimization in the setting of realistic travel planning.
-In \textit{COMPASS}, agents must satisfy hard constraints such as budget, occupancy, and scheduling while simultaneously optimizing soft preferences such as minimizing cost or maximizing wish-list amenities (Fig.\ref{fig:benchmark_overview} \textit{B}).
-To support this evaluation, we construct a full environment consisting of \textit{(i)} a modular LLM-based user simulator for controllable multi-turn interactions (Fig.\ref{fig:benchmark_overview} \textit{A, C}), \textit{(ii)} a realistic database of hotels, flights, and activity permits derived from commercial sources (Fig.\ref{fig:benchmark_overview} \textit{E}), and \textit{(iii)} a tool ecosystem that mirrors booking platforms, enabling agents to search, filter, and combine information (Fig.\ref{fig:benchmark_overview} \textit{D}).
-Tasks are organized along two axes: \textbf{task types}, which define whether optimization is based on a single numerical metric or maximizing a checklist of desired features, and \textbf{task levels}, which range from hotel-only scenarios to full itineraries involving flights and permits.
-Together, these components provide a rigorous yet practical benchmark for assessing whether LLM agents can go beyond constraint satisfaction to deliver optimal, user-preference aligned solutions.
+To address these gaps, we introduce \textit{COMPASS}, a benchmark instantiating constrained optimization through realistic travel planning.
+Through multi-turn conversations with a user simulator, agents must continuously learn and update the user's hard constraints and utility function.
+Agents then need to propose a travel plan that not only satisfies hard constraints but also optimizes the user's utility function (Fig.~\ref{fig:benchmark_overview} \textit{B}).
+We construct a full environment with \textit{(i)} a LLM-based user simulator for controllable multi-turn interactions (Fig.~\ref{fig:benchmark_overview} \textit{A\&C}), \textit{(ii)} a realistic database of hotels, flights, and permits from commercial sources (Fig.\ref{fig:benchmark_overview} \textit{E}), and \textit{(iii)} a tool ecosystem mirroring booking platforms (Fig.~\ref{fig:benchmark_overview} \textit{D}).
+We design 281 diverse tasks spanning two primary dimensions: \textbf{(1) planning complexity}, ranging from hotel-only bookings to full itineraries requiring flights and permits (Sec.~\ref{sec:task_design}), and \textbf{(2) utility function structure}, including both single-metric optimization and multi-attribute checklist maximization.\looseness=-1